pg2455/Hybrid-learn2branch/RESULTS.md

   done
 done

 # Test AT models.
-Call the best performing film model at this stage as C.
+Call the best performing film model after this test as C.
 python 04_test_hybrid.py $PROBLEM --model_string film

 # for independent set only; we regularize film parameters and use that as C